Dale Earnhardt Jr. Kept a Federal Crime He Committed Secret Because He Was More Afraid of His Father’s Reaction Than Going to Jail

 On an episode of the Dale Jr. Download podcast, Earnhardt said there was one time his dad didn’t get angry at him for something awful he had done only because he never found out about it.

 “The craziest thing I ever got away with was probably mailbox baseball.
 That’s bad, and he would have destroyed me,” Earnhardt said matter-of-factly.

 Earnhardt also admitted it wasn’t his father or the thought of going to jail for committing a federal offense that deterred him but a couple of mishaps that caused injury and damage to his truck.

 “The one thing that turned me away from doing that was I had this S-10 truck with the sliding glass back door, and we hit one of those plastic barn-looking mailboxes, and part of it came in there and gave me a welt on the neck.
 And we missed the box one time and knocked a big dent in the bed of the truck.
 So that was enough of that.”

 Dale Earnhardt Jr., like most teenage boys, did some stupid things in his youth.
-Fortunately for him, he didn’t get caught playing mailbox baseball because it’s a federal offense and the penalty can be a hefty fine and jail time.
+Fortunately, he didn’t get caught playing mailbox baseball because it’s a federal offense, and the penalty can be a hefty fine and jail time.
 Interestingly, jail or a fine wasn’t as much of a concern as his own father’s anger and the punishment he would have received.